gpaulissen/blog/_posts/2021-02-22-oracle-apex-how-to-build-5.md

 The reason I have chosen Maven to be the build integration tool is its excellent support for Flyway and Jenkins.
 It enables you to do `Continuous Integration`.
-And yes, it is used mainly by `Java` projects but who cares!
+And yes, it is used mainly by `Java` projects but it can perfectly be used in a project integrating several technologies.

 There is a lot of documentation about Maven but for building Oracle projects you can just begin with the: